 Perhaps a formerly dangerous area has been improving of late (as is often the case with “gentrifying” neighbourhoods)?
 Conversely, the trend may be headed in the opposite direction – a situation that could have dire consequences for resale value (not to mention peace of mind).

 Conduct a Thought Experiment

 Try to imagine what your daily life in this new area would be like.
 Will this be a pleasant place to take an afternoon stroll in?
 What kind of commuting options does it offer?
 Will your home be close enough to the things that are important to you?
-Depending upon age, family size and personal inclination, those things could include: cafes, parks and recreational facilities, grocery stores, hospitals or clinics, highways, metro or bus stops, bookstores, cinemas, shopping malls or a variety of interesting restaurants to choose from.
+Depending upon age, family size and personal inclination, those things could include: cafes, galleries, parks and recreational facilities, grocery stores, hospitals or clinics, highways, metro or bus stops, bookstores, cinemas, shopping malls or a variety of interesting restaurants to choose from.

 Proximity to any or all of these amenities could be essential to your quality of life – or it may be completely immaterial to you.
 Some homebuyers will place more emphasis upon access to green space, eliminating noise pollution and getting away from excessive traffic than upon immediate access to stores and cultural venues.

 Others will be quite willing to put up with urban annoyance in exchange for a life that limits their dependence on a car.
 In either case (and in every case in between), there is no substitute for walking or driving around the area in question.
 However, free internet tools like Google Maps Street View or Walk Score.com can help to narrow down your search considerably.